Orkaelle/projet4/README.md

 );
 ```

 2 - Create the trigger to auto-complete the update column :
+*Create the function called by the trigger :*
 ```sql
 CREATE FUNCTION maj()
 RETURNS trigger